jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open-source lets Main Street make it's own content, apps, and electronics now.
 We can empower bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

+I mean, wouldn't having a few urban farms in your suburb make you feel [more secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?

 Empowering frontline specialists will usher in the era of mass-collaboration.
 It's a happier, more productive life with fewer bullshit jobs and layers of micro-managers.

 The key to living in the era of mass-collaboration is for Main Street to start buying our content, apps, and electronics.
 As of now, it's rare for ordinary people to purchase apps on the iOS AppStore, Google PlayStore, and everywhere else on the internet.